 HFAs should view QAPs as the starting point for prioritizing supporting housing funding.
 While all states include at least one method for incentivizing housing for vulnerable individuals and families, the degree to which this prioritizes supportive housing varies greatly from state to state.
 Based on our review of existing policies and practices, the recommendations below provide concrete steps HFAs can take to develop a supportive housing pipeline.

-- Prioritize Threshold & Set-Aside Requirements
+- Prioritize Threshold & Set-Aside Requirements Versus Weaker Incentives

 Although many HFAs use threshold (63% of states) and set-aside (50% of states) requirements, 93% create scoring incentives that provide varying numbers of points for integrating specified categories.
-The difference is even greater within categories that prioritize vulnerable individuals served by supportive housing, with under half of states putting forth specific requirements compared to 85% using scoring incentives.
+The difference is great within categories that prioritize vulnerable individuals served by supportive housing, with under half of states putting forth specific requirements compared to 85% using scoring incentives.
 It is hard to determine just how meaningful individual points are when compared against the total score needed to receive a tax credit award.
 As such, HFAs must prioritize threshold and set-aside requirements to ensure enough units are dedicated to those who need them most.

 - Include Requirements for Extremely Low Income Units